 Compost worked into the soil at planting time is more than adequate for pansies.
 There is no need for more fertilizing, and if you do, your plants may get too much nitrogen and produce lots of leaves rather than flowers.

 To keep your pansies flowering for as long as possible, deadhead spent blooms.
-Do this by following the stem beneath the flower and cutting it off cleanly at the node.
+Do this by following the stem beneath the flower and cutting it off cleanly where the flower stem meets the leaves.
 When summer's heat reaches its peak, you may notice that your pansies stop flowering and start to look wilted or tired.
-If so, trim them back close to ground level.
-They'll usually pop back up again in the fall when things cool down.
+If so, trim them back close to ground level; they'll usually pop back up again in the fall when things cool down.

-Pansies work very well in containers, but you'll want to set those containers outside.
+Pansies work very well in containers, but you'll want to set those containers outside to keep the plants flowering.
+Flowerpots and containers should be at least 9 inches deep to accommodate the plants' roots.
 Most homes are too warm and dry for pansies, which thrive in cool weather.
 You can start pansy seeds indoors, but you'll want to transplant your seedlings or move their containers outdoors for the growing season.

 Snails and aphids commonly visit pansies, as do slugs, which seem to love them.
 If you grow pansies, slugs are probably going to show up.
-An effective and natural way to be rid of both the slugs and snails is to sprinkle some diatomaceous earth around the base of your plants.
+An effective and natural way to be rid of pests like slugs and snails is to sprinkle some diatomaceous earth around the base of your plants.

 Aphids are also easy to handle.
 Simply blast them off with your garden hose when their numbers grow too large or spray your plant with insecticidal soap.